frauikram/frauikram/README.md

 # 👋 Hello & Welcome to my Github Page!
 🌱 Let's get started :
 😄 I am Ms. Ikram.
-✨🌅🧡 I like sunsets, just like the one I captured in Berlin.
+🌅🧡 I like sunsets, just like the one I captured in Berlin.
 ### ![github-frauikram-banner](https://github.com/frauikram/frauikram/assets/119944932/14d0471d-edd1-4636-b330-197a1259dfa4)

-# 🤔 Are you an employer?
-I might help with certain projects:
+# 🤝 Are you an employer?
+I can help with data-driven and data-centric projects.
+Whether you're building machine learning models, automating insights, or architecting systems with data at the core—I'm here to help turn your data into impact.

 ## ⚡My Tech stack